-Color mixing is the first stumbling block for the novice-painting artist.
+Color mixing is the first stumbling block for the novice-painting artist – the crawl space if you will.
 It is not an exact science.
 Artists have different formulas and methods for mixing and applying paint if you asked ten artists various questions about mixing colors, you would likely get many different answers.
 So you have to keep painting and practicing until you develop your formulas and techniques that you are comfortable.

 If you want better-looking color in your paintings, then you need to learn how to mix colors effectively.
 The trick is knowing how to get the exact color that you need.
 I’ll go over some tips for mixing colors so you can get an idea of how it works.